bhopals/java-script-algorithms-and-data-structures-masterclass/02-Big-O-Notation.md

 - If not Time, then What?

   - Rather than counting seconds, which are so variable...
-  - Let's countthe number of simple operations the computer has to Perform!
+  - Let's count the number of simple operations the computer has to Perform!

   - 3 SIMPLE Operations (Multiply, Addition, Division), regardless of the size of `n`